 As a service to its Affiliate Members and their clients, the Lifesaving Society invites Affiliates to send us their Lifesaving Society courses for posting in Find a Course on the Society's website.
-Contact us for details. □ In the community-based system, Affiliates:
+Email your courses to info@lifesavingnb.ca.

-- determine when and where courses are offered - determine how much to charge for each course - register candidates for courses - collect Lifesaving Society exam fees - assign the appropriately certified leadership personnel to teach and examine the Society's courses - order course materials - schedule and host exams (where required) - submit completed test sheets or leadership master sheets and exam fees to the Society
+- □ In the community-based system, Affiliates: - Determine when and where courses are offered. - Ensure adequate time, facilities and equipment are available for the course (see award descriptions for specific information). - Determine how much to charge for each course. - Register candidates for courses. - Collect Lifesaving Society exam fees. - Assign the appropriately certified leadership personnel to teach and examine the Society's courses. - Order course materials. - Schedule and host exams (where required). - Submit completed test sheets or leadership master sheets and exam fees to the Society.